-- Provide good nurturing touch when appropriate for a child's growth, through hugs, shoulder squeezes, hand-holding, cheek-kissing, back-rubbing, holding, holding on laps, cuddling. - Discourage inappropriate touching of staff or of other children by a child through gently interrupting such touch and calmly explaining guidelines for touching others, using accurate terminology.
+- Provide good nurturing touch when appropriate for a child's growth, through hugs, shoulder squeezes, hand-holding, cheek-kissing, back-rubbing, holding, holding on laps, cuddling. - Allow children to communicate if they want to be touched or not. - Encourage children to ask permission before touching someone else. - Discourage inappropriate touching of staff or of other children by a child through gently interrupting such touch and calmly explaining guidelines for touching others, using accurate terminology.

-Regarding BOY/GIRL EQUITY we will:
+Regarding EQUITY we will:

-- Give boys and girls equal access and equal encouragement to use every resource in the classroom (books, toys, equipment, games, dolls, dress-up clothes). - Offer boys and girls equal opportunities to participate in all activities (helping tasks, teams, groupings). - Respond to behaviors, emotions, and language in the same way regardless of the sex of the child. - Use gender as the basis for grouping children no more frequently than other categories for grouping. - Emphasize the potential for any person to fulfill any occupational or family role. - Use gender inclusive language (firefighter versus fireman, people do versus girls don't or boys do). - Use posters, books, songs, and pictures that are both non-traditional and traditional in their portrayal of males and females, and provide equal representation of males and females in the resources available to children. - Provide equivalent time to boys and girls, including attention, touch, praise and discipline.
+- Give all children equal access and equal encouragement to use every resource in the classroom (books, toys, equipment, games, dolls, dress-up clothes). - Offer children equal opportunities to participate in all activities (helping tasks, teams, groupings). - Respond to behaviors, emotions, and language in the same way regardless of the child's gender identity. - Not use gender as the basis for grouping children. - Emphasize the potential for any person to fulfill any occupational or family role. - Use gender inclusive language (firefighter versus fireman, people do versus girls don't or boys do). - Use children's and adults' preferred pronouns. - Use posters, books, songs, and pictures that are both non-traditional and traditional in their portrayal of all gender identities, and provide equal representation in the resources available to children. - Provide equivalent time to all children, including attention, touch, praise and discipline. - Refrain from sexualizing children's behavior.